xingli13/crawer-demo/awesome-java.md

 *Tools that handle the distribution of applications in native formats.*

-- [Bintray ![c]](https://bintray.com) - Version control for binaries that handle publishing.
+- [Bintray](https://bintray.com) - Version control for binaries that handle publishing.
 Compatible with Maven or Gradle, with a free plan for open-source software as well as several business plans.
 - [Boxfuse](https://boxfuse.com) - Deployment of JVM applications to AWS using the principles of immutable infrastructure.
 - [Capsule](http://www.capsule.io) - Simple and powerful packaging and deployment.
 A fat JAR on steroids, or a "Docker for Java" that supports JVM-optimized containers.
 - [Central Repository](https://search.maven.org) - Largest binary component repository available as a free service to the open-source community.
 Default used by Apache Maven, and available in all other build tools.
 - [IzPack](http://izpack.org) - Setup authoring tool for cross-platform deployments.
 - [JitPack](https://jitpack.io) - Easy-to-use package repository for GitHub.
 Builds Maven/Gradle projects on demand and publishes ready-to-use packages.
-- [Nexus ![c]](https://www.sonatype.com/nexus/solution-overview) - Binary management with proxy and caching capabilities.
+- [Nexus](https://www.sonatype.com/nexus/solution-overview) - Binary management with proxy and caching capabilities.
 - [packr](https://github.com/libgdx/packr) - Packs JARs, assets and the JVM for native distribution on Windows, Linux and Mac OS X.
 - [really-executable-jars-maven-plugin](https://github.com/brianm/really-executable-jars-maven-plugin) - Maven plugin for making self-executing JARs.